We’re going to look at the best Breville juicers available in the market.

 Smoothie Maker: Breville BJE820XL Dual Disc

 The BJE820XL is Breville’s latest juicer available right now.
-Not only will this extractor make juice, it comes with a second puree disk that Breville says is capable of making smoothies, baby food and sauces.
+Not only will this extractor make juice, but it also comes with a second puree disk that Breville says is capable of making smoothies, baby food and sauces.

 The multispeed feature also minimizes noise if you don’t need to utilize all the power.